Home » Projects » Finish » The Best Clear Coat for Wood Projects

 What is the best clear wood finish?

-While there are many varieties of wood finish I prefer a urethane finish due to it’s easy application, durability and resistance to water.
-In fact, I have converted from spraying lacquer with an HLVP sprayer on most projects to use of a wipe-on urethane.
+While there are many varieties of wood finish, I prefer a urethane finish due to its easy application, durability, and water resistance.
+I have converted from spraying lacquer with an HLVP sprayer on most projects to using a wipe-on urethane.

 Do I need to stain wood before applying a clear wood finish?

-While there are pros and cons of applying an oil sealant it comes down to preference and if you are looking to avoid a yellowing of the underlying wood.
+While there are pros and cons of applying an oil sealant, it comes down to preference and if you want to avoid a yellowing of the underlying wood.
 For example, the maple trim in my house is finished with three coats of lacquer and has no stain.
-But a light stain or oil can enhance the grain of the wood and might be worth applying.
-If you’re not sure test it out on large enough test piece that you can decide what works best for your project.
+But a light color or oil can enhance the grain of the wood and might be worth applying.
+If you’re unsure, test it out on a large enough test piece that you can decide what works best for your project.

 How do you get a smooth finish on wood?

-By applying two coats of a sealer and then sanding the finish with a 220 grit.
+Applying two coats of a sealer, then sanding the finish with a 220 grit.

 What is the hardest wood finish?

-A two-part epoxy is one of the hardest finishes for wood.
-While other finishes are durable, this finish is by design made for high use, high risk of damage areas like commercial bars.
+A two-part epoxy is one of the most brutal finishes for wood.
+While other finishes are durable, this finish is designed for high use, high risk of damage areas like commercial bars.

 What is the difference between lacquer and polyurethane?